sandramsc/BargoDrip/design/key_components.md

-To make the BargoDrip CLI work, the following aspects will need to be created from scratch:
+To make the BargoDrip CLI work, the following aspects will need to be created:

-Certainly!
-Here's an updated section on "Key Components to Develop" with a step-by-step process for creating the BargoDrip CLI:

 ## Key Components to Develop

 To create the BargoDrip CLI, you'll need to develop several key components.
 Here's a step-by-step process to guide you through the development: